IgniteUI/indigo-design-docfx/en/components/list-skeleton.md

 | Label + Progress          | <img class="responsive-img" src="../images/list_skeleton_item_primary4.png" srcset="../images/list_skeleton_item_primary4@2x.png 2x" />   | Linear Progress Bar in a Primary Action can not have a value label, therefore, it is set to ~No Symbol and this setting should not be changed |                                                                                                                                            |
 | Label | <img class="responsive-img" src="../images/list_skeleton_item_primary5.png" srcset="../images/list_skeleton_item_primary5@2x.png 2x" />     |                                                                                                                                            |

-## Secondary Action in Sketch
+## Secondary Action in Figma and Sketch

 The Secondary Action of the Skeleton List Item covers all scenarios possible with its counterpart from the standard [List Item](list-item.md).
+In Figma all the actions will be added soon.
+In Sketch, they are available as `Symbol Overrides` and thanks to the Smart Layout, they can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                  |                                                                                                    |                                                                                                                                       |
 | ---------------- | -------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |